svenstaro/fints-institute-db/README.md

         cli [FLAGS] [OPTIONS] <--iban <iban>|--bankcode <bank_code>>

     FLAGS:
-        -a, --all        Print all banks as opposed to just the first matching one (implies --json) -h, --help       Prints help information
+        -h, --help       Prints help information
         -j, --json       Change tool behavior to output all data for the record as JSON -V, --version    Prints version information